-Understanding the different types of hearing loss, in addition to knowing which one you might be experiencing, will help you make the right choice about treatments and hearing aids.
+Understanding the different types of hearing loss, in addition to knowing which one you might be experiencing, will help you to choose the about treatments and hearing aids.
 It's important to understand what is going on inside your ear so you know how to look after yourself and prevent further damage.
-Today we are looking at one of the most common types: conductive hearing loss.
+Today, we are looking at one of the most common types: conductive hearing loss.

-Somebody experiencing this loss might suddenly find it difficult to take part in social activities they would have ordinarily enjoyed, and it can suddenly be tempting to withdraw.
-Hearing may suddenly take extra effort.
-It is important to consult a specialist if you believe that you are experiencing hearing loss because diagnosis is subtle and symptoms may indicate that something else is wrong.
-In some cases, the loss is temporary.
+A person with conductive hearing loss might find it difficult to take part in social activities they would have ordinarily enjoyed, and it can suddenly be tempting to withdraw.
+If you suspect this hearing loss, it is important to consult a specialist because symptoms may indicate that something else is wrong.
+In other cases, the loss is temporary.